rob-luke/AuditoryStimuli.jl/paper.md

 that is computationally efficient and can be used in neuro feedback applications as well as audio processing development.
 An issue tracker and means for code contribution are provided.
 And the package provides installation instructions, documentation, and tutorials.

+# Audience

+`AuditoryStimuli.jl` is designed for students and researchs of all levels in the fields of auditory perception science, auditory neuroscience, neurofeedback research, and audio signal processing engineering.

 # Notes